Synechocystis sp. PCC 6803

 Synechocystis sp.
-PCC6803 is a strain of unicellular, freshwater cyanobacteria.
+PCC 6803 is a strain of unicellular, freshwater cyanobacteria.
 Synechocystis sp.
-PCC6803 is capable of both phototrophic growth by oxygenic photosynthesis during light periods and heterotrophic growth by glycolysis and oxidative phosphorylation during dark periods.
+PCC 6803 is capable of both phototrophic growth by oxygenic photosynthesis during light periods and heterotrophic growth by glycolysis and oxidative phosphorylation during dark periods.
 Gene expression is regulated by a circadian clock and the organism can effectively anticipate transitions between the light and dark phases.

 Evolutionary history

 Cyanobacteria are photosynthetic prokaryotes that have existed on Earth for an estimated 2.7 billion years.
 The ability of cyanobacteria to produce oxygen initiated the transition from a planet consisting of high levels of carbon dioxide and little oxygen, to what has been called the Great Oxygenation Event where large amounts of oxygen gas were produced.
 Cyanobacteria have colonized a wide diversity of habitats, including fresh and salt water ecosystems, and most land environments.
 Phylogenetically, Synechocystis branches off later in the cyanobacterial evolutionary tree, further from the ancestral root (Gloeobacter violaceus).
 Synechocystis, which is non-diazotrophic, is related to other model cyanobacteria that can fix nitrogen.
 Thus, it has been proposed that Synechocystis originally possessed the ability to fix nitrogen gas into ammonia, but lost the genes required for a fully functioning nitrogen fixation (nif) gene cluster.